BLSQ/iaso/docs/pages/users/how_to/get_started_with_iaso.en.md

 ## 6. Scan the QR code and get started

-Before you scan, make sure the required feature flags are activated for your project.

-Then, on the IASO web application, go to "Projects" and click the QR code for your project.
+On the IASO web application, go to "Projects".
+Make sure the required feature flags are activated for your project.
+Then, click the QR code for your project.
 Scan it from the mobile app to finish setup.